alessio-bortolotti-heig/starwars_ascii_terminal/README.md

-# Star Wars ASCII Art
+# Star Wars ASCII terminal

 This Python script allows you to watch Star Wars in ASCII art directly in your terminal.